umd-fire-coml/MultiSeg/mask_refine/README.md

 Open the [demo_mask_refine.ipynb](../demo_mask_refine.ipynb) notebook and run block by block!
 Note: the notebook is in the root directory of the repository because it needs access to files outside of this directory.

+## Future steps

+1. Implement improved loss that weights changes in the mask higher than unchanged pixels in the loss function.
+2. Find a non-hacky solution to work with PWC-Net.